hasktorch/hasktorch/README.md

 ```

 If you are running cabal or stack to develop hasktorch, there is a shell hook to tell you which `extra-lib-dirs` and `extra-include-dirs` fields to include in your stack.yaml or cabal.project.local.
 This hook will also explain how to create a cabal.project.freeze file.

+### Stack with Nix

+It is also possible to compile hasktorch with Stack while getting system
+dependencies with Nix.

+First, make sure both Stack and Nix are installed, and then optionally enable
+the hasktorch Cachix, as described above.
+After that, just run
+`stack --nix build` to build.

+As long as you pass the `--nix` flag to Stack, Stack will use Nix to get into
+an environment with all required system dependencies (mostly just `libtorch`)
+before running builds, tests, etc.

+Note that if you are running `stack` with Nix, you want to make sure you have
+_not_ run the `deps/get-deps.sh` script.
+In particular, the `deps/libtorch/` and
+`deps/mklml/` directories must not exist.

 ### Building examples